 The leading real estate sites of the world are a treasure trove of valuable data.
 The database of any popular US real estate site might contain information on more than 100M homes.
 These homes include the ones for sale, rent, or even ones not currently in the market.
-Scraping real estate data provides data for rent and property estimates called “Zestimates” as well.
+Scraping real estate data (with a Zillow web scraper) provides data for rent and property estimates called “Zestimates” as well.
 It helps owners, as well as customers, plan better by trying to estimate the prices of properties in the upcoming years.

 When it comes to buying or renting properties, we know that the first thing that comes to one’s mind is price comparison.
-These sites for housing provide price comparison with all listings in that area, as well as basic information like the type of house, number of rooms, the size, a short description, etc.
+These sites for housing provide price comparison with all listings in that area, as well as basic information like the type of house, number of rooms, the size, a short description, etc..

 Why Crawl Data from Real Estate Sites?